Natalie Dean

 Natalie E. Dean (née Exner; born 1987) is an American biostatistician specializing in infectious disease epidemiology.
-Dean is currently an assistant professor of Biostatistics at the University of Florida.
+Dean is currently an associate professor of biostatistics at the Emory University.
 Her research involves epidemiological modeling of outbreaks, including Ebola, Zika and COVID-19.

 Early life and education

 Dean was born to Christine and Paul Exner.
 She grew up in Reading, Massachusetts, and attended Phillips Academy.
 She became interested in infectious diseases during high school.
 While Dean briefly considered becoming an experimental microbiologist, she quickly recognized that she preferred the computer to the laboratory.

 In 2009, Dean earned a B.A. in mathematics/statistics and biology from Boston University, where she was first introduced to epidemiology.
 During her undergraduate degree she was inducted into the Phi Beta Kappa honor society.
 In 2011, Dean earned an A.M. master's degree in biostatistics from Harvard University where she developed surveillance methods to better understand the incidence of HIV.
 Dean received a PhD in biostatistics in 2014 with a dissertation on Surveillance methods for monitoring HIV incidence & drug resistance under the supervision of Marcello Pagano.